 Types of Security Guards

-Security guard licenses are also dependent on the type of security that the guard plans on engaging in.
+Security guard cards/licenses are also dependent on the type of security that the guard plans on engaging in.
 The most basic level would an unarmed physical security guard, while more specialty guards can range from airport security guards (TSA) to armored car guards to hospital security guards.

 When an individual is entering the physical security industry, they should do their research to ensure they are obtaining the appropriate license for the security work they are applying for.

 Find more information about different license types and requirements here.

 Once a security guard obtains their license, they are able to jump into the work-force.
 However, if a security guard is looking to further their career in the security industry, there are a few degrees and guard certifications that can be very beneficial to their career growth.

 Public safety, criminal justice, and security programs are great paths for security guards that are looking to learn the ins and outs of law enforcement as a whole.
 These programs typically cover security fundamentals, security management, policies/regulations, business management and ethics.

 For security guards looking to learn more about human behavior, social and behavioral science programs are great options.
 These types of programs train on analytical thinking, communication styles, psychology, situational awareness, and behavioral theory.
 All of which are great backgrounds for those looking to work in high risk environments or start a training program of their own.

 Not only are these skills useful when a security guard encounters an incident with hostile individuals, they are also great skills that help a guard interact positively with the clients and communities they are protecting.
 Plus they are becoming a must for anyone interested in a high paying security job.

 You can find more information on education & security training courses near you here.